loricooperhdf/HDFGroup.github.io/documentation/hdf5-docs/release_specifics/sw_changes_1.8.md

 h5dump now correctly exports subsetted data to a file using the -o, --output option.

-Release 1.8.11 of May 2013 versus Release 1.8.10
+### Release 1.8.11 of May 2013 versus Release 1.8.10
 This section lists interface-level changes and other user-visible changes in behavior in the transition from HDF5 Release 1.8.10 to Release 1.8.11.

 New and Changed Functions and Subroutines
 The following new high-level C function has been added:

 H5DOwrite_chunk
 This function writes a data chunk directly into a file, bypassing hyperslab selection, data conversion, and the filter pipeline.
 The user must be careful with the function and clearly understand the I/O process of the library.
-See “Direct Chunk Write” for additional information.
+See [Direct Chunk Write](Direct Chunk Write) for additional information.

-H5DOwrite_chunk is the first function in HDF5’s new high-level “HDF5 Optimized Functions” library.
+H5DOwrite_chunk is the first function in HDF5's new high-level [HDF5 Optimized Functions](HDF5 Optimized Functions) library.

 The following new C functions have been added: